GGChe/Stress-Monitoring-Device/README.md

 [![first-timers-only Friendly](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](http://www.firsttimersonly.com/)
 [![Open Source Helpers](https://www.codetriage.com/ggche/stress_controller_device/badges/users.svg)](https://www.codetriage.com/ggche/stress_controller_device)

-## Welcome to freeCodeCamp.org's open source codebase and curriculum!
+## Welcome to FreeStressGame's open source Project!

-Our tream provides an open-source project based on the development of a real time biomedical device which aim is to monitor the stress level of a videogame player.
+Our tream provides an open-source real time embedded project based on the development of a real time biomedical device which aim is to monitor the stress level of a videogame player.
 This project is open source and anyone is invited to contribute freely sharing all your tips and modifications

 ## Table of Contents